The carnival has come to town!

 - Nerd Glasses: Richie wears them.

-- Named by the Adaptation: Conrad and Gunther Straker remain unnamed in the film and the ending credits calls them "Funhouse Barker" and "The Monster".
+- Named by the Adaptation: Conrad and Gunther Straker remain unnamed in the film and the ending credits call them "Funhouse Barker" and "The Monster".
 Their real names are featured in the novelization.

-- Not Quite Dead: After being impaled, Conrad springs back to life attack Buzz for one last time.
+- Not Quite Dead: After being impaled, Conrad springs back to life and attacks Buzz for one last time.

-- People Jars: Gunther's dead infant brother resides in one in the freak show attraction.
+- People Jars: Gunther's dead infant brother resides in one of the freak show attractions.

-- Pet the Dog: Gunther's father Conrad is an asshole most of the time, but we are shown that he does love his deformed son when convinces Gunther to go after the teens.
+- Pet the Dog: Gunther's father Conrad is an asshole most of the time, but we are shown that he does love his deformed son when Conrad convinces Gunther to go after the teens.
+He apologizes for his recent abusive behavior and promises to take Gunther on a fishing trip.

-- Phlegmings: Gunther provides a plenty of it.
+- Phlegmings: Gunther provides plenty of it as he is hideously deformed.

 - Revenge: After Joey scares Amy in the shower, she vows to get back at him.

-- Screaming Woman: Amy for most of the time.
+- Screaming Woman: Amy for most of the time stands and screams at the horrors around her.

-- Stage Magician: Marco the Magnificent, whose the protagonists go see.
+- Stage Magician: Marco the Magnificent, who the protagonists go see.

 - Taking You with Me: When Gunther is being crushed by the gears, he tries to pull in Amy with him.